XRPLF/xrpl.js/docs/VAULTCLIENT.md

 Run `npm test` to test the high-level behavior specs

   Ripple Txt
-      ✓ should get the context of a ripple.txt file from a given domain
+    ✓ should get the content of a ripple.txt file from a given domain ✓ should get currencies from a ripple.txt file for a given domain ✓ should get the domain from a given url

   AuthInfo
-      ✓ should get authinfo given a domain and username
+    ✓ should get auth info

-    Ripple Vault Client
+  VaultClient
     #initialization
       ✓ should be initialized with a domain
       ✓ should default to ripple.com without a domain
+    #exists
+      ✓ should determine if a username exists on the domain
     #login
       ✓ with username and password should retrive the blob, crypt key, and id
     #relogin
-        ✓ should retrieve the decrypted blob with id and crypt key
+      ✓ should retrieve the decrypted blob with blob vault url, id, and crypt key
     #unlock
       ✓ should access the wallet secret using encryption secret, username and password
     #loginAndUnlock
       ✓ should get the decrypted blob and decrypted secret given name and password
+    #register
+      ✓ should create a new blob
+    #deleteBlob
+      ✓ should remove an existing blob
+    #updateProfile
+      ✓ should update profile parameters associated with a blob

   Blob
-      #set
+    ✓ #set
-        ✓ should set a new property in the blob
-      #extend
+    ✓ #extend
-        ✓ should extend an object in the blob
-      #unset
+    ✓ #unset
+    ✓ #unshift
+    ✓ #filter
+    ✓ #consolidate
+    #rename
-        ✓ should remove a property from the blob
+      ✓ should change the username of a blob
-      #unshift
+    #changePassword
-        ✓ should prepend an item to an array in the blob
+      ✓ should change the password and keys of a blob
-      #filter
-        ✓ should find a specific entity in an array and apply subcommands to it
-      #consolidate
+    #recoverBlob
-        ✓ should consolidate and save changes to the blob
+      ✓ should recover the blob given a username and secret

-      #identity_set
-        ✓ should set an identity property
-      #identity_get
+    #verifyEmail
-        ✓ should retreive an identity property given the property name and encryption key
+      ✓ should verify an email given a username and token
-      #identity_getAll
+    #resendVerifcationEmail
-        ✓ should retreive all identity properties given the encryption key
+      ✓ should resend a verification given options identity
+      ✓ #identity_set
+      ✓ #identity_get
+      ✓ #identity_getAll
-      #identity_getFullAddress
+      ✓ #identity_getFullAddress
-        ✓ should retreive the address as a string
-      #identity_unset
+      ✓ #identity_unset
-        ✓ should remove an identity property